kalibera/rchk/doc/INSTALLATION.md

 ```

 and the results appear under subdirectory "lib" of the current directory.
-Full path to the package tarball can be given as 4th argument to check a
+Full path to the package tarball can be given instead as argument to check a
-version not on CRAN.
+testing version of the package.

 # Alternative automated installations